-If you are a dietitian with full Accredited Practising Dietitian status (APD) credentialed by the Dietitians Association of Australia (DAA), you will likely be eligible for registration in New Zealand through the ‘Mutual Recognition Voluntary Relationship Charter’.
+If you are a dietitian with full Accredited Practising Dietitian status (APD) credentialed by the Dietitians Australia (DA), you will likely be eligible for Registration in New Zealand through the ‘Mutual Recognition Voluntary Relationship Charter’.

-The ‘Mutual Recognition Voluntary Relationship Charter’ applies to dietitians with full APD status who have been credentialed by the DAA; that is those who have practised for at least one year and completed their provisional APD programme.
-Such dietitians credentialed by the DAA are acceptable to the Dietitians Board for registration and certification for practise within New Zealand.
+The ‘Mutual Recognition Voluntary Relationship Charter’ (MRVRC) applies to dietitians with full APD status who have been credentialed by the DA; that is those who have practised for at least one year and completed their provisional APD programme.
+Such dietitians are acceptable to the Dietitians Board for registration and certification for practice within New Zealand.

 No dietitian with any restriction or limitation regarding their practice in their country of registration/credentialing will be eligible to apply for Mutual Recognition.

-APD applicants must successfully complete the MauriOra Foundation Course in Cultural Competency which can be found to the left of the screen by clicking on Cultural Competence Course.
+APD applicants must successfully complete the MauriOra Foundation Cultural Competence Course which can be found to the left under Related Pages.

 Note: Dietitians Australia was formally known as Dietitians Association of Australia (DAA).

 If you have any questions do not hesitate to contact our Registration Officer at firstname.lastname@example.org